Custom Search

 Andy Bishop's quest begins promisingly when he leaves Columbus, Ohio, in 1914 after graduating from the University of Notre Dame.
 In Austria-Hungary, his goals are threefold: make contact with distant Austrian relatives, practice his nascent journalistic skills, and discover why his aristocratic ancestor, Matthias zu Windischgrätz, immigrated to America so long ago.
 The scenery changes drastically as Andy witnesses the last stand of imperial Austrian society.
 He arrives just three weeks before the assassination of the Kaiser's nephew, the Habsburg Archduke Franz Ferdinand, and his wife, Sophie.
 This event sparks the fateful slide toward world war and chaos for both family and friends.
 Andy's fateful decision to remain in the doomed Habsburg Empire after the war begins-and his irresistible attraction to a young Austrian countess-lead him to Budapest, Rome, and finally Paris, as Europe is convulsed by the greatest war since the defeat of Napoleon.
 Told from the perspective of Andy Bishop, An American in Vienna presents historical insight into the Austrian court, royal society, and the demise of a once-powerful empire as it becomes embroiled in the Great War.

 After graduation from college, Chip came to New Orleans to attend Tulane University School of Law from which he was graduated cum laude in 1979.
 By then, he had developed what proved to be a life-long attachment to the City of New Orleans and the Gulf Coast Region where he has lived ever since.
 Chip Wagar has been a civil litigation trial lawyer for over 30 years and now concentrates his practice in medical malpractice and products liability.
 He has two adult children, Will and Sarah, who also live in the New Orleans area.
-Let Us Know What You Think , We Welcome Your ComentsVisit Authors Website At : http://anamericaninvienna.com/
+Exciting New Podcast On ITunesDescription These podcasts are primarily for non-military listeners who want an explanation of the basic aspects of military logistics, tactics and strategy in the context of world-changing conflicts to better understand who we are today and why.
+We take time to explain the basic tenants of military planning and improvisation to help understand the decisive mistakes or brilliant strokes of the leaders who won or lost the conflict in simple terms that even people with no military background at all can understand.
+Above all, we try to tell the story in a way that is both entertaining and educational

 |